Accessing Account Settings

 Managing Google and Microsoft Integrations

 If you already have a Beebole account, you can link it with your Google Workspace domain under the Google Apps Integration section of the Account module, which can be found in the Settings screen.
-Click here to read more about linking your account with Google Workspace.
+Check our documentation to learn more about linking your account with Google Workspace.

 If your company uses Microsoft 365 or Microsoft Azure, you can require users to sign in exclusively using the Microsoft SSO (Single Sign On) integration by going to the Microsoft Integration section of the Account module, which can be found in the Settings screen.
-Click here to read more about integrations with Microsoft 365 or Microsoft Azure.
+In our documentation you will find more information about integrations with Microsoft 365 or Microsoft Azure.

 Using OpenID SSO (Single Sign On)